allisonwelch1/GIPL/README.md

-This is Allison Welch's branch of the GIPL model
+This is Allison's Welch branch of the GIPL model

 My study site is located around [69.418, -148.615](https://www.google.com/maps/place/69%C2%B025'04.8%22N+148%C2%B036'54.0%22W/@69.4093933,-151.9431329,6.19z/data=!4m4!3m3!8m2!3d69.418!4d-148.615?entry=ttu).

+For snow.txt, the gridded [dataset](https://nsidc.org/data/nsidc-0447/versions/1#anchor-data-access-tools) is used for the location of station ID US_SAG_002 from the permadata website for the same time period as what is available from the ground temperature dataset, which is 08/29/13–08/22/18.

 The meteorological data is obtained from station ID SAGA2 from MesoWest...